pebbe/go-gtk-demo/README.md

 ## To do

 Use [GtkApplication](https://wiki.gnome.org/HowDoI/GtkApplication)
-instead of gtk_init?
+instead of `gtk_init`?
 Problem: no access to remaining command line arguments.